About Pembroke Welsh Corgis

 Our Pembroke Welsh Corgi Dams & Sires

 If you're interested in the Corgi breed and would like to know more about our Dams and Sires and how our litters are raised, please feel free to contact us today at (417) 876-7054.
-Be sure to explore our available Corgis and previous litters below!
+Availabe puppies and upcoming litters can be found here!

 Ready To Adopt?